murilovmachado/axie-infinity/README.md

   - Including bonus SLP (e.g. Bosses);
 - Payments are the 15th and 30th of the month;
 - Except the first payment, that's only after you earn 3.000 SLP;
-  - You don't need to reach 150 SLP during this time, so use it to learn more about the game: search online the best strategies, watch other people play and ask the manager for advice.
+  - You don't need to reach 150 SLP during this time, so use it to learn more about the game: search online for the best strategies, watch other people play and ask the manager for advice.

 ## Available Teams: